csosto-pk/tls-suppress-intermediates/draft-kampanakis-tls-scas.md

 the client, sends the tls_flags extension {{!TLS-FLAGS=I-D.ietf-tls-tlsflags}}
 with the 0xTBD2 flag set to 1 in its CertificateRequest message.

-To prevent a failed TLS connection, a server could choose not to send the flag if its list of ICAs hasn't been updated in a while or has any other reason to believe it does not include the ICAs for its peer.
+To prevent a failed TLS connection, a server MAY choose not to send the flag if its list of ICAs hasn't been updated in TBD3 time or has any other reason to believe it does not include the ICAs for its peer.

 A client that receives a value of 1 in the 0xTBD2 flag in a CertificateRequest